SavviX/Zlaude/README.md

 Now open termux and run the following:
 `termux-setup-storage` click allow storage access.
 `git clone https://github.com/Flamanon/Zlaude Zlaude` use the git link for whatever fork you want to use.
-`cd slaude`
+`cd Zlaude`
 `npm install`
 `termux-storage-get config.js` Browse to the directory where you have your edited config.js file, and select the file to import it.
 Now you have installed and setup all the files necessary.
-To run Slaude do: `node app.js`.
+To run Zlaude do: `node app.js`.
 This step may be called something else depending on which git you selected so refer to the git page for the command to run the server.
 Now to run Silly, you need to run a separate Termux session.
 You can do that by pulling the sidebar from the top left.
 Tap and pull from the top left corner.
 Look up how to pull sidebars with gesture navigation on youtube if you're having trouble.
 Click on new session.
-You're loaded into a new session now, in the slaude directory though so you'll have to change to the silly directory.
+You're loaded into a new session now, in the Zlaude directory though so you'll have to change to the silly directory.
 Do: `cd ~/silly_directory_name`.
 Now run your silly server with the regular `node server.js`.
 Follow the API instructions on the git page, and voila!

-To run Slaude + Tavern next time, open termux like usual.
-In the first session do: `cd slaude && node app.js` to run slaude.
+To run Zlaude + Tavern next time, open termux like usual.
+In the first session do: `cd Zlaude && node app.js` to run Zlaude.
 Switch to a new session and `cd ~/silly_directory && node server.js`.
 \>I can't open the sidebar!
 Do: `nano ~/.termux/termux.properties`
 Type the line: `shortcut.create-session=ctrl + t` anywhere in the file, just make sure you're writing on a fresh line and press ctrl+o, enter, ctrl+x.